-- (a) An annual evaluation is a subjective assessment of an individual's performance based on objective criteria.
+- (a) An annual evaluation is an assessment of an individual's performance based on objective criteria.
 The criteria are useful tools for evaluating overall performance.
 The evaluation is intended to be comprehensive and not based on a single or limited number of sources of information.
-Therefore, the person responsible for completing the faculty member's annual evaluation shall consider all appropriate and available information that is relevant to the faculty member's performance of assigned responsibilities.
-This will include the faculty member's annual evaluation portfolio of activities and documented information from the following sources: immediate supervisor, peers, students, faculty member/self, other University officials who have responsibility for supervision of the faculty member, and individuals to whom the faculty member may be responsible in the course of a service assignment. - (b) Any materials to be used in the evaluation process submitted by persons other than the faculty member shall be shown to the faculty member, who may attach a written response.
-Any materials that have not been shown to the faculty member cannot be used in the evaluation process.
-Whenever a single or limited number of criteria are deemed controlling, the written evaluation must justify that conclusion.
+Therefore, the person responsible for completing the faculty member's annual evaluation shall consider all job-related appropriate and available information that is relevant to the faculty member's performance of assigned responsibilities.
+This will include but is not limited to the faculty member's annual evaluation portfolio of activities and documented information from the following sources: immediate supervisor, peers, students, faculty member/self, other University officials who have responsibility for supervision of the faculty member, and individuals to whom the faculty member may be responsible in the course of a service assignment. - (b) Any materials to be used in the evaluation process submitted by persons other than the faculty member shall be shown to the faculty member, who may attach a written response.
+Any materials that have not been shown to the faculty member cannot be used in the evaluation process, unless the faculty member was required to submit the material in their self-evaluation portfolio by this Article or approved department guidelines but the faculty member failed to do so.

 - (c) Faculty Annual Evaluation Portfolio.
 Each faculty member shall submit to their chair/supervisor an evaluation portfolio of annual activities in teaching, research/scholarship/creative activities, service, and other University duties for the previous year.
-Each department/unit shall specify the required format and minimum content of the faculty annual evaluation portfolio; provided, however, the required format and minimum content shall be developed pursuant to the provisions of Article 9 of this Agreement.
 The faculty annual evaluation portfolio may include any interpretive comments and/or supporting data that the faculty member deems appropriate in evaluating their performance for the previous year.
 It is the intent of this provision to provide the faculty member with a broad opportunity to display their performance over the previous year which will allow for a comprehensive evaluation. - (d) It is the responsibility of the faculty member to provide the department chair/unit supervisor with sufficient information to permit the department chair/unit supervisor to conduct an effective evaluation of the faculty member's performance of their assigned duties.
 It is expected that the faculty member will provide evidence of their accomplishments to serve as a foundation for the rating assigned to those accomplishments.
 If a faculty member fails to provide evidence of their accomplishments, the department chair/unit supervisor will complete the evaluation based on available information.

-(e) Observation/Visitation
+(e) Course Observation